Fate's Right Hand (Justified): Plot

 In Florida, Winona (Natalie Zea) talks to her daughter Willa, questioning what is Raylan (Timothy Olyphant) doing instead of being with them.
 In Nuevo Laredo, Raylan meets corrupt Federal officer Aguilar (Rolando Molina), who insults him and tells him to get out.
-When Aguilar leaves on his car, Raylan rams his car into Aguilar's, kidnaps him and takes him to the United States in the trunk.
+When Aguilar leaves in his car, Raylan rams his car into Aguilar's, kidnaps him and takes him to the United States in the trunk.

 Boyd (Walton Goggins) visits a bank, gets access to the safe deposit box vault and sprays some of the boxes.
 He later visits Ava (Joelle Carter), offering to help her in the house despite knowing their relationship may be over.
-At the Marshal's office, Raylan tells Rachel (Erica Tazel) and Vasquez (Rick Gomez) that Aguilar named Dewey Crowe (Damon Herriman) as a witness on Johnny Crowder's death and he could identify Boyd.
-Rachel and Vasquez explain that Dewey will be released as the jury fell for his claim of innocence on Wade Messer's death and he also has a restraining order against Raylan.
+At the Marshal's office, Raylan tells Rachel (Erica Tazel) and Vasquez (Rick Gomez) that Aguilar named Dewey Crowe (Damon Herriman) as a witness to Johnny Crowder's death and he could identify Boyd.
+Rachel and Vasquez explain that Dewey will be released as the jury fell for his claim of innocence of Wade Messer's death and he also has a restraining order against Raylan.
 Despite the order, Raylan meets Dewey as he leaves prison, telling him he will be extradited to Mexico for being involved in Johnny's murder unless he names the killer.
 Dewey does not feel intimidated and leaves.

 Dewey returns to Audrey's, only to find it seized by the government.
-He also finds that one of the protistutes he usually hired now works at a restaurant with the man who previously stole his collar.
-Ava returns to work at a beauty parlor but she has a talk with Boyd, where he expresses his desire to leave Harlan together for a better life as there is nothing worth about Harlan anymore.
+He also finds that one of the prostitutes he usually hired now works at a restaurant with the man who previously stole his collar.
+Ava returns to work at a beauty parlor but she has a talk with Boyd, where he expresses his desire to leave Harlan together for a better life as there is nothing worthwhile about Harlan anymore.
 Ava does not agree with his plan, as she does not want to abandon her home.
 At the parlor, she finds Raylan and expresses frustration at having to lie to Boyd while helping bring him down.

 Dewey makes his way to Boyd's bar, where Boyd nearly attacks him for robbing the heroin.
 Dewey asks Boyd for a second chance to work for him but Boyd is not interested and has Carl (Justin Welborn) throw him out.
-Raylan and Tim (Jacob Pitts) have set up a command base on Arlo's house when they are visited by a man named Ty Walker (Garret Dillahunt) interested in buying the property with cash.
+Raylan and Tim (Jacob Pitts) have set up a command base at Arlo's house when they are visited by a man named Ty Walker (Garret Dillahunt) interested in buying the property with cash.
 Raylan is dubious about Walker's intentions and declines his offer as he suspects he stole the money.
 Raylan and Tim then confront one of Boyd's associates, Cyrus (Bill Tangradi), at his house.
 Cyrus tries to escape but Raylan knocks him unconscious with a shovel.